 Feature branch merge creates a merge commit on the base branch and, optionally, deletes the feature branch name, leaving the topological branch in place, so all commit hashes remain the same.

 It should also be noted that if there are no commits on the base branch since the first commit on a feature branch was created, Git will fast-forward the merge and will just move the base branch label to the last commit on the feature branch, leaving all feature branch commits intact.
 The end result is as if the feature branch was rebased, but without creating new commits.
-You can avoid this behavior with --no-ff option when merging, but since all commit hashes are the same, all integrations work as expected and there are no undesired side effects when this happens.
+You can avoid this behavior with --no-ff option when merging, but since all commit hashes remain the same, all repository integrations will work as expected and there are no undesired side effects when this happens.

 For good quality commits on a feature branch, merging it into the base branch is the best option preserving the feature development timeline and providing excellent code annotation and robust issue linking.